 James 1:2-4 – My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.

 That perfection, or completeness, only comes through those trials.
 It is the difficulties that you go through that make you valuable to others, to God, and to yourself.

 The stories we most enjoy from the Bible are those of individuals who went through great trials and those who suffered greatly.
 Not because we enjoy seeing others suffer, but because we admire their strength, their courage, their character, and their determination.
 It is qualities like that that we find intriguing and interesting in others.

 The strongest marriages I know are from those that have suffered through great difficulties.
-The strongest relationships I have are born out of struggles.
+Therefore, the strongest relationships I have are born out of struggles.
 This includes my relationship with Jesus Christ.

 1 Peter 4:1 – For as much then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin;

 Got problems?
 Suffering?
-You’re in good company.
-You are now worth knowing.
+Then you’re in good company.
+Your problems are the Divine Ingredient that makes you worth knowing.

 Life is not one thing.
 It is many things that make up life.
 Predominately, life is your relationships; they are the planets around which the rest of